hongjunshin/OSS_Final/README.md

 <h1>Where can I get more help, if I need it?</h1>
 Mail: 21700407@handong.edu
 Phone: 010-7572-2362
+You can contact to mail and phone if you need help.

 To install Apache, PHP, MySQL and WordPress, visit https://www.makeuseof.com/tag/host-wordpress-raspberry-pi/